lm-sys/lm-sys.github.io/blog/2023-12-07-leaderboard.md

 On the other hand, 7B models have also shown significant improvements.
 Fine-tuning the 7B Mistral model has led to Zephyr, OpenChat-3.5, Starling-lm-7b-alpha, and OpenHermes-2.5-Mistral-7b which all demonstrate great chat performance.
 Shoutout to the open-source community which has been pushing limits.
 To understand how freshness and grounded information help LLMs in answering user queries, we also bring Perplexity AI’s online LLMs to Arena.
 We have collected over 1500 votes for PPLX-70B-Online and the preliminary results show great potential.

+Please find the latest and complete leaderboard [here](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).

 <img src="/images/blog/leaderboard_202312/mle_elo.png" style="display:block; margin:auto; max-width:80%; height:auto;"></img>

 ### Topic modeling on user prompts

 We've also conducted topic modeling on 50,000 user prompts to better understand how users interact with these models.
 Our approach utilized OpenAI embeddings `text-embedding-ada-002` and K-means clustering, followed by GPT-4 to summarize the topics for each cluster, provided with the prompts close to the center.
 This analysis revealed a wide range of topics, from role-playing, story writing to programming advice.
-We show a few examples below.
+We show the topic distribution and a few examples below.

 <img src="/images/blog/leaderboard_202312/topic_distribution_bar.png" style="display:block; margin:auto; max-width:80%; height:auto;">